 - neurological conditions like multiple sclerosis

-- hormonal factors – use of oral contraceptive pills, high estrogen levels in pregnancy especially during third trimester, anti-androgen therapy for prostate cancer in men
+- hormonal factors – use of oral contraceptive pills, high estrogen levels in pregnancy especially during the third trimester, anti-androgen therapy for prostate cancer in men

 - temporomandibular joint syndrome